Triggers are a powerful way to enhance your SuperOffice solution. They may:

 Macro vs. script

 Macros are a simpler way of creating automation and validations, although it has some restrictions that can only be done by scripting.
-And unless you are cautious, scripting could potentially damage the data in your system - so I advice you to test a lot before enabling the trigger for everyone.
+And unless you are cautious, scripting could potentially damage the data in your system - so you should test a lot before enabling the trigger for everyone.

 With some minor tweaks, you can get better data quality by forcing the user input values that help out your day-to-day activities, and you will be able to automate some of the processes and calculations, which could save you huge amounts of time.